SourcewareLab/sourcewarelab.github.io/README.md

     feat: A new feature or functionality added to the project.
     fix: A bug fix.
+    design: Changes related to the design of the project.
     docs: Documentation changes.
     style: Code style changes (e.g., formatting, missing semicolons).
     refactor: Code changes that neither fix a bug nor add a feature, but improve the structure.